cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

   - `quote`

     This returns the argument without evaluating it.
-Since all instances of Symbol and List types in Truffler evaluate to variable lookup and function calls, respectively, we need a way to get a hold of actual Symbol and List objects. `quote` allows us to do that.
+Since all instances of Symbol and List types in Mumbler evaluate to variable lookup and function calls, respectively, we need a way to get a hold of actual Symbol and List objects. `quote` allows us to do that.
 With lists you can use the `list` builtin function to get a list object, but symbols need `quote` because there's no other way to get a Symbol object.

     Keep in mind, quote doesn't evaluate anything in its argument.
 That means if you pass a list it's elements are not evaluated.
 A symbol within a list will stay a symbol.
 You're better off using the `list` function unless you really want a list of symbols.